Wkan19/MADT8101-Customer-Analytics/Voice of Customer Analytics/README.md

 As the result shows, Topic 1 indicates that customer reviews mostly praise the food, service, and atmosphere.
 This suggests that the restaurant has overall excellent performance in these areas.

-## Business Recommendation
+## Business Recommendation 💪📈
 By conducting a Voice of Customer Analysis, the restaurant can enhance customer loyalty by **consistently delivering exceptional customer experiences**.
-By recognizing and capitalizing on their strengths in providing top-notch service, delicious food, and an inviting atmosphere, the restaurant can establish these qualities as their *competitive advantages*.
+By recognizing and capitalizing on their strengths in providing top-notch service, delicious food, and an inviting atmosphere, the restaurant can establish these qualities as their ***competitive advantages***.
 This strategic approach will contribute to **sustained customer loyalty and business growth**.

 ### Reference